-What is a Ridge Augmentation?
+What is Ridge Augmentation?

 The alveolar ridge of the jaw is the bone that surrounds the roots of teeth.
 When a tooth is removed, an empty socket is left in the alveolar ridge bone.
 Usually this empty socket will heal on its own, filling with bone and tissue.
-Sometimes when a tooth is removed, the bone surrounding the socket breaks, and it unable to heal on its own.
+Sometimes when a tooth is removed, the bone surrounding the socket breaks, and it is unable to heal on its own.
 The previous height and width of the socket will continue to deteriorate.